What is endometriosis: causes to recognise

 -

-Back pain or rectal pain during menstruation
+Back pain or rectal pain during the cycle

 -